Record Player Sounds Distorted? Follow These Solutions

 Azimuth setup using free protractor

-In simple words, we can say it is a pure geometry that helps us make our cartridge sit perfectly inside the record grooves.
+Well, in simple words, it is a pure geometry that helps us make our cartridge sit perfectly inside the record grooves and it is one of the most important steps while setting up the turntable

 This alignment makes sure that the stylus sits perfectly in the center of grooves on the inner grooves (grooves near the record label) as it sits on the outer grooves (grooves near the record edge).